Resource Dump: Creating Characters (articles) - Massive collection of character creation articles

 Write a character bio.
-This is just a place where you’ll write down the key information of your characters.
+I mentioned this briefly already, but I find it useful to write down the key information of your characters.
 It’s something you can refer back to when your character comes up in a scene and it’s a nice way to keep them consistent throughout your story.

 In my character bios, I include things like appearance, personal history, personality quirks, flaws and main motivations.
 I like to keep things simple but your bio can contain absolutely anything you feel is relevant to the story.
 If you want to flesh your characters out even more, here are a few things you can do:

 Interview your characters.
+What are their desires?
+What are their fears?
+What’s their motivation for doing what they’re doing?
+By asking yourself questions about your character you can learn a lot about them.
 Check out this list of 100 questions (Beth Kinderman and Nikki Walker) to ask your characters.